Addressing issues in defining the Love numbers for black holes

-This work can also be extended by including higher order terms in $M\omega$, to be precise, second order or more, in the Teukolsky equation, thereby calculating the response function.
-It would also be interesting to see how the above formalism can be used in determining the tidal response function of exotic compact objects and possibly of quantum black holes so that we have an understanding of the tidal Love number for these objects.
-We also hope to arrive at the expression for the tidal Love number and the tidal dissipation for an arbitrary rotating black hole, from our proposed procedure presented here, elsewhere.
-Finally, it will be helpful to entangle the response function of black holes, or, compact objects in general, to the inspiral part of the gravitational wave signal through the Weyl scalar.
-This will allow us to directly relate the tidal Love number and the tidal dissipation to the gravitational wave waveform, which in turn can possibly make the smoking gun test regarding the nature of the coalescing compact objects more feasible.
+This work can also be extended by including higher-order terms in $M\omega$---to be precise, second order or more---in the Teukolsky equation, thereby calculating the response function.
+It would also be interesting to see how the above formalism can be used in determining the tidal response function of exotic compact objects and possibly those of quantum black holes, so that we have an understanding of the tidal Love numbers for these objects.
+We also hope to arrive at the expression for the tidal Love numbers and the tidal dissipation for an arbitrary rotating black hole, from our proposed procedure presented here, elsewhere.
+Finally, it will be helpful to entangle the response function of black holes, or compact objects in general, to the inspiral part of the gravitational wave signal through the Weyl scalar.
+This will allow us to directly relate the tidal Love numbers and the tidal dissipation to the gravitational wave waveform, which in turn can possibly make the smoking-gun test regarding the nature of the coalescing compact objects more feasible.